By Nicole Sisk

 "In addition to brilliant colleagues doing the work, the fact that we have access to Mayo's data resources is significant," she says.
 "Other places are doing AI, but no one else has access to patient populations and records that we do."

 Attia agrees that Mayo Clinic has a unique advantage in the field of artificial intelligence.

 "In industry, the product is the main thing.
 In academia, research is the main thing," he says.
 "But here at Mayo, we are finding the middle ground and using solid research to create products.
 We're eager to take things to practice and translate research to actual tools for helping patients.
 I think the fact that we all have the same goal — the needs of the patients come first — really helps focus our effects."

-Tags: artificial intelligence, cardiology, cardiovascular medicine, Center for the Science of Health Care Delivery, diversity, health disparities, heart disease, Innovations, Itzhak Attia, LaPrincess Brewer, News, Paul Friedman, Peter Noseworthy, Sharonne Hayes
+Tags: artificial intelligence, cardiology, cardiovascular medicine, Center for the Science of Health Care Delivery, diversity, health disparities, heart disease, Innovations, Itzhak Zachi Attia, LaPrincess Brewer, News, Paul Friedman, Peter Noseworthy, Sharonne Hayes